Complete the following exams (if applicable)

 Most students take the ALEKS twice over the summer—once to get familiar with the exam and again after reviewing the relevant learning module.
 Students often score significantly higher after retaking the exam, so do not wait until right before registration to take the placement for the first time.
-Before taking (or retaking) the exam, students must complete at least eight hours of study with the relevant learning modules and twelve hours are recommended.
+Before taking (or retaking) the exam, students must complete at least eight hours of study with the relevant learning modules, and twelve hours are recommended.
 The placement will be available online starting May 20.
 Access the placement and get more information at go.lclark.edu/mathematical/placement.
 The Office of the Registrar records the scores, and you can see them in WebAdvisor by following the directions on page 3.

 ☑ World Languages Placement - Required

-Lewis & Clark College has a three-semester foreign language requirement and offers courses in Arabic, Chinese, Classical Greek, French, German, Japanese, Latin, Russian, and Spanish.
+Lewis & Clark College has a three-semester world languages requirement and offers courses in Arabic, Chinese, Classical Greek, French, German, Japanese, Latin, Russian, and Spanish.
 If you have previously studied one of these languages but have not earned transfer credit, you should complete an assessment for placement.

 ☑ Music Theory and Aural Skills Exam - Optional

 If you think you may choose to major or minor in music, you should take this exam during the summer because it helps determine which music courses you need to take.
 Information is available online on May 20.
 There will also be an information session Thursday morning of New Student Orientation.